lskelsall-max/arete-xp/README.md

 ---

+## Tech Stack

+Github repository for code base.
+Supabase for database (user and documents for RAG) OpenAI (user needs secret key) for RAG
+Google Drive for knowledge base storage
+Google Collab to run vector ingestion
+ChatGpt and Google Gemini Pro 3 for coding assistance

 ## 🛠️ Setup Guide

 This app runs as a single `index.html` file hosted on GitHub Pages, connected to a free Supabase backend.